A categorical invariant for cubic threefolds: A higher dimensional example: cubic fourfolds containing a plane

 \begin{prop} There exist rational cubic fourfolds $Y_1$, $Y_2$ such that $\cat{T}_{Y_1}$ is not equivalent to $\cat{T}_{Y_2}$. \end{prop}

-\begin{proof} By \cite{H2}, there exists a codimension one subvariety in the moduli space of cubic fourfolds containing a plane consisting of rational cubic fourfolds.
-Moreover, in this subvariety there are all cubic fourfolds $Y$ containing a plane such that in the N{\'e}ron-Severi group $\NS_2(Y):=H^4(Y,\ZZ)\cap H^{2,2}(Y)$ there is a class $T$ with the property that the intersection $T\cdot Q$ is odd, where $Q$ is the class of a quadric in the fibre of $\pi:Y\dasharrow\PP^2$.
+\begin{proof} By \cite{H2}, there exists a countable union of codimension one subvarieties in the moduli space of cubic fourfolds containing a plane consisting of rational cubic fourfolds.
+Moreover, these subvarieties consist of all cubic fourfolds $Y$ containing a plane such that in the N{\'e}ron-Severi group $\NS_2(Y):=H^4(Y,\ZZ)\cap H^{2,2}(Y)$ there is a class $T$ with the property that the intersection $T\cdot Q$ is odd, where $Q$ is the class of a quadric in the fibre of $\pi:Y\dasharrow\PP^2$.

 Take two such cubic fourfolds $Y_1$ and $Y_2$ with the additional requirement that the lattices $L_1$ and $L_2$ which are the saturations of $\langle H_1^2,Q_1,T_1\rangle$ and $\langle H_2^2,Q_2,T_2\rangle$ have different discriminant greater than $8$ (here $H_1$ and $H_2$ are the hyperplane sections of $Y_1$ and $Y_2$) and coincide with $\NS_2(Y_1)$ and $\NS_2(Y_2)$.
 Recall that the discriminant of $L_i$ is just the order of the finite group $L_i\dual/L_i$.